AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/using-a-template-in-the-compose-window.md

    ![](assets/using-a-template-in-the-compose-window-3.png)

-1. Select a category to search in (or select All to search across all categories).
+1. Select a category to search in (or select [!UICONTROL All] to search across all categories).

    ![](assets/using-a-template-in-the-compose-window-4.png)